 Then I got an MTB to do some other tricks

-I travelled with this boy from Brisbane to Sydney, in Australia
+I travelled with this bike from Brisbane to Sydney in Australia

 I love riding through the wind.